 Our knowledge in the field of information security and digitalisation also aims to provide a social benefit.
 This is why we started the Baloise Digital Pathfinders (available in German only) and have been offering our expertise on a voluntary basis at various events and talks since 2016.
 The topic of information security is explored in a more targeted manner there.

-The establishment of an information security governance framework within Baloise ensures that the Group-wide approach to information security supports corporate governance standards.
+The establishment of an information security governance framework within Baloise ensures that the group-wide approach to information security standards supports corporate governance standards.
 In addition, implementing an information security assurance program will help ensure a structured, business-based and risk-focused, continuously improved approach to information security management throughout the Group.

 In doing so, we rely on the following principles of our information security strategy: